A Local’s Guide to Travel in the Peloponnese, Greece

 What is the Peloponnese?

-Much of the region is rugged and mountainous - the highest peak, the 2,405 meter Mount Taygetus, is in the south, but there are several other high mountains as well.
-They all trail into the Peloponnese’s four smaller peninsulas - the claw-shaped Argolid near Athens, curling around to form the Saronic Gulf, and the three ‘fingers’ in the south, the Messenian, Mani, and Cape Malea peninsulas.
+Much of the region is rugged and mountainous, particularly in its interior.
+The highest peak, the 2,405 meter Mount Taygetus, is in the south, but there are several other high mountains as well.
+They all trail into the Peloponnese’s four smaller peninsulas: the Argolid (near Athens), and the Messenian, Mani, and Cape Malea peninsulas in the south, which look a bit like three fingers.

 The northern Peloponnese is the garden of Greece, lush with citrus groves and vineyards, which is a stark contrast to the arid Mani.
-There are important rivers, including the Alpheios (the ‘Alph, the sacred river’ in, Coleridge’s Kubla Khan), lakes, wetlands and beaches of every description.
+There are important rivers, including the Alpheios (the ‘Alph, the sacred river’ in, Coleridge’s Kubla Khan), lakes, wetlands, and absolutely fantastic beaches of every description.

 Administratively, the big peninsula is divided into seven regional units with names that recall the ancient city states that once held sway here: Corinthia, Achaia, Elis, Argolis, Arcadia, Laconia and Messenia.
 The mightiest was Laconia, the militaristic city state of Sparta.